The Largest Boating Market on the Pacific

 Finalize the Loan

 Submit the purchase agreement to your lender.
-They'll file a UCC financing statement (CA doesn't issue boat titles).
+They'll order a title search and may require a marine survey for used boats.
 Provide proof of insurance.
 Closing typically takes 3-7 business days.

 6